onnlucky/hotel/readme.txt

 * rework all types as the tlClass things ... stop using anything else
 * remove old task_alloc and such

+stop head.size ... and fix it into something better ... ? how?
 implement tlFirst for resume functions start using tlTaskPauseResuming() ... a lot more on parse errors, throw it on the task, not fatal() out ...